Operation Hammer (1987): Raids

 According to the LA Times, August 1, 1988, a large-scale raid by 88 LAPD officers on "two apartment buildings on the corner of 39th Street and Dalton Avenue lead to deadly shootout between LAPD police officers and armed gang member leaving 15 gang members dead, inducing an all-out search for drugs and a massive show of force designed to deliver a strong message to the other gangs."
 Police caused massive property damage (including smashed furniture, holes punched in walls, and destruction of family photos) and sprayed graffiti messages such as "LAPD Rules" and "Rollin' 30s Die."
 In addition, "Dozens of residents from the apartments and surrounding neighborhood were rounded up.
 Many were humiliated or beaten, but none was charged with a crime.
 The raid netted fewer than 6 oz of marijuana and less than an ounce [1 oz] of cocaine."
-In 2001, Officer Todd Parrick said in retrospect, "We weren't just searching for drugs.
+(Note: Carl E. Douglas commented on this saying: "You wouldn't go to Beverly Hills and do that, even if you thought there was a mafia hangout.
+Even if you thought it was legitimate.....When you don't live in the community, you don't think of them as human.")
+In 2001, Officer Todd Patrick said in retrospect, "We weren't just searching for drugs.
 We were delivering a message that there was a price to pay for selling drugs and being a gang member."